bahtiyartan/troia/docs/36Table.rst

 	BUILDHASHINDEX {indexname} COLUMNS {columns} ON {table} [FORCE];

 BUILDHASHINDEX command does not recreate index if there is already an index with given index name.
 If you want to overwrite an existing index you must use optional FORCE parameter.
-For more information about hash indexes plese see help documents.
+For more information about hash indexes please see help documents.
 Here is a simplex example for looping over hash indexes.

 ::